MenuClose Menu

 Your existing pension scheme may also charge a penalty if you go ahead with the transfer to Nest, which would reduce the amount that’s transferred to your Nest pot.
 This charge may be some form of exit penalty or a fund charge called a market value adjustment or market value reduction.

 The value of your Nest retirement pot is not guaranteed to increase, it can go down as well as up, depending on market movements.
-This also applies to any current pensions you transfer to your Nest pot.
+This also applies to any other pensions you transfer to your Nest pot.
 Once the transfer is made into your Nest pot, its value when you choose to take it will depend on several factors.
 These include how well your pot grows and how long you save.

 We value your feedback